 Bereavement benefits (made up of Bereavement Allowance and Widowed Parent’s Allowance) supports people when their husband/wife or civil partner dies.
-From April 2017 this benefit is changing for new claimants.
+Huge changes came into place in April 2017, making it much worse for new claimants.
 The main group which will be negatively affected is widowed parents with dependent children: the Childhood Bereavement Network estimates that 96% of families will be supported for a shorter period, and at least 75% of whom will be worse off in cash terms.

-Under the new system (being introduced in April 2017), as with the current system, cohabiting couples can’t claim Widowed Parent’s Allowance, even if they had children together and had been living together for many years.
+Under the new system (introduced in April 2017), as with the previous system, cohabiting couples can’t claim Widowed Parent’s Allowance, even if they had children together and had been living together for many years.
 However, a recent ruling at the High Court in Belfast found that a woman who had been with her partner for 23 years and had four children with him should be eligible for Widowed Parent’s Allowance.
 The implications of this ruling are still being worked through.

 Funeral directors' fees and local authority fees for burials and cremations are both increasing steeply, well above inflation.